 - Any necessary research and testing or examination of the article or substance is properly undertaken

-Directors and installers have a duty to ensure that nothing about the way in which an article intended for work is erected or installed makes it unsafe or a risk to health when properly used.
+So Section 6 requires directors and installers to ensure that nothing about equipment or structures intended for work is erected or installed makes it unsafe or a risk to health when properly used.

 - To take reasonable care for the health and safety of himself and of other persons who may be affected by his work

-NB This duty is imposed on all people, including children, be they at work or members of the public.
+This duty applies to all people, including children, be they at work or members of the public.

 Lockwood, an occupational hygienist, was successfully prosecuted under section 36 for failing to carry out a proper assessment of workers’ exposure to hazardous dust at a woodworking factory.